The efficiency of resource allocation mechanisms for budget-constrained users: Open problems and possible extensions

 Even though we have revealed an almost complete picture on the liquid price of anarchy of resource allocation mechanisms, our work leaves an interesting open problem: is the $2-1/n$ bound achievable (as opposed to $2$), preferably by a simple mechanism?
-In particular, is there a mechanism with proportional allocation function and appropriate non-PYS payments that achieves this $\lpoa$ bound?
+In particular, is there a mechanism with a proportional allocation function and appropriate non-PYS payments that achieves this $\lpoa$ bound?
 This question seems technically challenging even for the case of two players only.

 Regarding the liquid price of anarchy over more general equilibrium concepts (e.g., correlated equilibria) or settings with incomplete information (and Bayes-Nash equilibria), is the Kelly mechanism still optimal within low-order terms?
 We are far from answering this question.
-Our previous paper \cite{CV16} and the follow-up paper by Christodoulou et al.~\cite{CST16} present $\lpoa$ bounds for Kelly, but these are not known to be tight.
+The papers by \citet{CV16} and by \citet{CST16} present $\lpoa$ bounds for Kelly, but these are not known to be tight.
 We conjecture that the proof of tight $\lpoa$ bounds over more general equilibrium concepts for any resource allocation mechanism should exploit the structure of worst-case games and equilibria as we did in the current paper for pure Nash equilibria.
 Unfortunately, extending our characterization from Section \ref{sec:structure} to more general equilibrium concepts seems elusive at this point.